 You are here: Home > Educated Customers > Buyer Beware

-The best way to avoid nightmares is to research movers before hiring them.
-Here are some red flags to watch out for:
+The best way to avoid nightmares is to research movers before hiring them because you need to watch out for these red flags:

-- They say they don’t have to do a site survey in order to provide an estimate.
+- They say they don’t have to do a site survey in order to provide an estimate, but they don’t tell you it is required.

-- They give you a price on the phone or in the body of an email; if it is not on an official estimate form it is not a written estimate.
+- They give you a price on the phone or in an email, but if it is not on an official estimate form, it is not a written estimate!

-- They do not have a physical address on their website.
+- They do not have a physical address on their website, but that is required!

-- When answering the phone, they use a generic name like “Movers.”
+- When answering the phone, they use a generic name like “Movers”, so that should raise a red flag.

 If you already hired them, watch out if:

-- They are not listed with the Department of Consumer Affairs or BBB
+- They are not listed with the Department of Consumer Affairs or BBB, because they may not be licensed.

 - They did not provide required brochure; ‘Important Notice to Consumers”

-- Check their reviews on Angie’s List, Yelp, YP, and Google, etc.
+- There are many bad reviews on Angie’s List, Yelp, YP, and Google, etc, but a few can be overlooked.

-- On moving day, they arrive in an unmarked truck.
+- On moving day, they arrive in an unmarked truck, so don’t sign anything until you verify the company.